FredHutch/Oncoscape/INSTALL.md

 export R_LIBS=/home/myhome/rlibs
 ```

 After the application has been successfully built and installed, you should test it to ensure that everything is working as expected.
-This an be accomplished by running the provided 'test' make target.
+This can be accomplished by running the provided 'test' make target.
 Before running the test suite (or running the Oncoscape app itself), you'll need to create a directory to store user data and export it as follows (replace "\<path\>" with the actual path):

 ```bash
 sudo mkdir /<path>/userdata